Iraq's Maliki finally steps aside, paving way for new government

 Seizing the capital, Baghdad, would be difficult because of the presence of special forces and thousands of Shi‘ite militias who have slowed down the Islamic State elsewhere.

-But a foothold just near the capital could make it easier for the IS to carry out suicide bombings, deepen sectarian tensions and destabilise Iraq.
+But a foothold just near the capital could make it easier for the IS to carry out suicide bombings, deepen sectarian tensions and destabilize Iraq.

 On Thursday, Islamic State militants massed near the town of Qara Tappa, 120 km (75 miles) north of Baghdad, security sources and a local official said, in an apparent bid to broaden their front with Kurdish peshmerga fighters.

-Note: (This story has been refiled Corrects to clarify reference to Iraqi officials, not U.S. administration, in paragraph 12)